Stochastic versus Deterministic in Stochastic Gradient Descent: Preliminaries

 \subsection{Applications of Problem \eqref{eq:opt1}}

-This subsection first presents three classic supervised learning problems.
-The objective function of each problem satisfies that $\psi(\mathbf{x})$ is strongly convex, with the gradients of $f_i(\mathbf{x})$, $i=1,\ldots,n$, and $h(\mathbf{x})$ being Lipschitz continuous.
-Next, we illustrate that the problem \eqref{eq:opt1} remains important in a wider context through a semi-supervised learning problem.
+This subsection starts with three classic supervised learning problems.
+For each one, the objective function $\psi(\boldsymbol{x})$ is strongly convex, with $\nabla f_i(\boldsymbol{x})$, $i=1,\ldots,n$, and $\nabla h(\boldsymbol{x})$ being Lipschitz continuous.
+We then show that \eqref{eq:opt1} remains important in a wider context through a semi-supervised learning problem.

-Let $\{(\mathbf{a}_i,b_i)\}_{i=1}^n$ be $n$ sample pairs with $\mathbf{a}_i\in\mathbb{R}^d$ and $b_i\in\mathbb{R}$.
-Specifying particular forms for $f_i(\mathbf{x})$ and $h(\mathbf{x})$ in \eqref{eq:opt1} yields several classic supervised learning problems \cite{scholkopf2002learning}.
+Let $\{(\boldsymbol{a}_i,b_i)\}_{i=1}^n$ be $n$ sample pairs with $\boldsymbol{a}_i\in\mathbb{R}^d$ and $b_i\in\mathbb{R}$.
+Specifying particular forms for $f_i(\boldsymbol{x})$ and $h(\boldsymbol{x})$ in \eqref{eq:opt1} yields several classic supervised learning problems \cite{scholkopf2002learning}.

-\textbf{Ridge regression.} For regression problems, ridge regression alleviates multicollinearity among $\{\mathbf{a}_i\}_{i=1}^n$.
+\textbf{Ridge regression.} For regression problems, ridge regression alleviates multicollinearity in the feature matrix.
 In this setting,

 where $L_h$ is a hyperparameter that balances the two terms.
-This model is well suited for cases where the matrix formed by $\!\{\mathbf{a}_i\}_{\!i=1}^{\!n}\!$ has a large condition number, as in adaptive beamforming \cite{selen2008automatic} and macroeconomic indicator estimation \cite{kim2014forecasting}.
+This model is effective when the matrix formed by $\{\boldsymbol{a}_i\}_{i=1}^{n}$ has a large condition number, such as in adaptive beamforming \cite{selen2008automatic}.